-NanoDays is an annual, nationwide festival of educational programs about nanoscale science and engineering and their impact on society.
+NanoDays is an annual, nationwide festival of educational programs about nanoscale science, engineering, and technology and their impact on society.
 NanoDays events have taken place at science museums, research centers, and universities across the country from Puerto Rico to Hawaii.
-NanoDays engages people of all ages in learning about this emerging field of research, which holds the promise of developing revolutionary materials and technologies.
+NanoDays events can engage people of all ages in learning about this emerging field of research, which holds the promise of developing revolutionary materials and technologies.

 NISE Network is no longer creating and distributing new NanoDays resources.

 Digital versions of NanoDays materials are available to download.